Stock market today: Wall Street heads for another winning week as stocks drift

-NEW YORK (AP) — Wall Street is drifting through mixed trading Friday, keeping it on track for another winning week.
+NEW YORK (AP) — Wall Street is heading toward another winning week on Friday as stocks find some stability following their slide from a day before.

-The S&P 500 was 0.1% higher in morning trading and on pace for its eighth winning week in the last 10.
-The Dow Jones Industrial Average was up 44 points, or 0.1%, at 35,269, as of 10:35 a.m.
-Eastern time, and the Nasdaq composite was virtually unchanged a day after tumbling to its worst loss in more than four months.
+The S&P 500 was 0.3% higher in midday trading and on pace for its eighth winning week in the last 10.
+The Dow Jones Industrial Average was up 100 points, or 0.3%, at 35,325, as of 11:50 a.m.
+Eastern time, and the Nasdaq composite was 0.2% higher a day after tumbling to its worst loss in more than four months.

-Comerica swung from an early gain to a loss of 2.6% after reporting stronger profit and revenue for the spring than analysts expected.
-It also reported a decline in deposits among customers, though it said the levels stabilized in the second half of the quarter.
+Comerica swung from an initial gain to a loss of 3.1% after reporting stronger profit and revenue for the spring than analysts expected.
+It also reported a decline in average deposit levels among customers, though it said the levels stabilized in the second half of the quarter.
 Deposits have been under heavy scrutiny since several banks failed in March after customers suddenly yanked out their cash.

 The Fed is widely expected to raise its federal funds rate on Wednesday to its highest level since 2001.
 But the hope is that will be the final increase of the cycle because inflation has been cooling since last summer.
 The federal funds rate started last year at virtually zero.